XRemOX/Ploysetr_app/README.md

 ## Build Setup

-#Install npm and theh run npm install vue, to get the vue.js
+#Install npm and theh run npm install vue and npm install vue-cli, to get the vue.js

 #Then download project from git